We as human beings are great at doubting ourselves. It’s hard to know how to stop negative thoughts from overtaking our brains.

 How to stop negative thoughts: What is self-sabotage and why do we do it

-he latter self is your inner critic – that little person (or monster) on your shoulder that holds you back, feeds you toxic thoughts and sabotages your efforts.
+The latter self is your inner critic and feeds you toxic thoughts and sabotages your efforts.

 Unfortunately for us, the result is that we don’t seize new challenges and opportunities and we stay firmly within our comfort zone.